featherbear/UNSW-COMP2511/blog/content/post/java-classes.md

 Constructor methods are named as `public` type-less methods that have the same name as its class.

-Consider a class definition for a circle
+Consider a class definition for a circle...

 ## The no-arg constructor